 According to Intertek, palm oil is the most widely used vegetable oil and a common ingredient found globally in many food and personal care products.
 Due to the growing populations and demand for products, the need for palm oil has never been higher and is forecasted to increase.

-Chief of Business Development of Save the Children, Rizal Algamar has highlighted that the economy’s livelihood and well-being all depends on nature thus the economy is embedded in it.
+SEA’s Regional Director of Tropical Forest Alliance, Rizal Algamar has highlighted that the economy’s livelihood and well-being all depends on nature thus the economy is embedded in it.

 “It is very encouraging to see stakeholders working together into one single platform by building a community of purpose, development of shared gender, strengthening the enabling environment conservation, and capitalising on government leaders and also in the private sector,” he concluded.